Multilingual Event Linking to Wikidata: Introduction

 We use the proposed dataset to develop multilingual event linking systems.
 We present two variants to the linking task, multilingual and crosslingual.
-In the multilingual setup, mentions from Wikipedia of any language are linked to the events from Wikidata with descriptions taken from the same language (see solid blue arrows ({\tikz[baseline] \draw[->,blue,very thick] (0pt, .5ex) -- (3ex, .5ex);}) in \autoref{fig:intro_example}).
-In contrast, the crosslingual setup requires that the systems make use of the English event description irrespective of the source mention language (see dashed red arrows ({\tikz[baseline] \draw[->,dashed,red,very thick] (0pt, .5ex) -- (3ex, .5ex);}) in \autoref{fig:intro_example}).
+In the multilingual task, mentions from individual language Wikipedia are linked to the events from Wikidata with descriptions taken from the same language (see solid blue arrows ({\tikz[baseline] \draw[->,blue,very thick] (0pt, .5ex) -- (3ex, .5ex);}) in \autoref{fig:intro_example}).
+The crosslingual task requires systems to use English event description irrespective of the mention language (see dashed red arrows ({\tikz[baseline] \draw[->,dashed,red,very thick] (0pt, .5ex) -- (3ex, .5ex);}) in \autoref{fig:intro_example}).
 In both tasks, the end goal is to identify the Wikidata ID (e.g. Q830917).
-Following prior work on entity linking \cite{logeswaran-etal-2019-zero}, we adopt a \emph{zero-shot event linking} approach in all of our experiments.
+Following prior work on entity linking \cite{logeswaran-etal-2019-zero}, we adopt a \emph{zero-shot} approach in all of our experiments.
 We present results using a retrieve+rank approach based on \citet{wu-etal-2020-scalable} that utilizes BERT-based biencoder and crossencoder for our multilingual event linking task.
-We experiment with two multilingual encoders, mBERT \cite{devlin-etal-2019-bert} and XLM-RoBERTa \cite{conneau-etal-2020-unsupervised}.
-We find that both biencoder and crossencoder significantly outperform a tf-idf-based baseline, BM25+ \cite{lv2011lower}.
+We experiment with two multilingual encoders, mBERT \cite{devlin-etal-2019-bert} and XLM-RoBERTa \cite{conneau-etal-2020-unsupervised} and we find biencoder and crossencoder significantly outperform a tf-idf-based baseline, BM25+ \cite{lv2011lower}.
 Our results indicate the crosslingual task is more challenging than the multilingual task, possibly due to differences in typology of source and target languages.
 Our key contributions are,

 \begin{itemize} \item We propose a new multilingual NLP task that involves linking multilingual text mentions to a knowledge base of events. \item We release a large-scale dataset for the zero-shot multilingual event linking task by compiling mentions from Wikipedia and their grounding to Wikidata.
 Our dataset captures 1.8{\sc m} mentions across 44 languages refering to over 10{\sc k} events.
 To test out-of-domain generalization, we additionally create a small Wikinews-based evaluation set. \item We present two evaluation setups, multilingual and crosslingual event linking.
 We show competitive results across languages using a retrieve and rank methodology. \end{itemize}